-Oxaliplatin concentrate for solution for infusion diluted in 250 to 500 ml of 5% glucose solution to give a concentration not less than 0.2 mg/ml must be infused via a peripheral vein or central venous line over 2 to 6 hours.
+Oxaliplatin concentrate for solution for infusion diluted in 250 to 500 ml of 5% glucose solution to give a concentration not less than 0.2 mg/ml must be infused via a central venous line or peripheral vein over 2 to 6 hours.
 Oxaliplatin infusion must always precede the administration of 5-fluorouracil.